-Excessive absences means being absent with or without a legitimate excuse for 38 or more hours in one school month or 65 or more in a school year.
+Excessive absences mean being absent with a nonmedical excuse or without a legitimate excuse for 38 or more hours in one school month or 65 or more in a school year.
 If a school-aged student is excessively absent, the law requires that the parent/guardian be informed.
 FDA will mail an Excessive Absence letter to the home address on file.
 Student/Parent may also be called in for a meeting to discuss the reasons for the excessive absences.